Optimal Regularization for Performative Learning: Related work

 \section{Related work}

-\paragraph{Performative learning.} Performative learning was introduced by \citet{perdomo_performative}, where retraining was also shown to converge under assumptions including strong convexity.
-Subsequent works demonstrate that retraining can sometimes enable adaptation over time \citep{li2022, Drusvyatskiy2023} but also fail dramatically \citep{miller_outside, izzo2021learn, NEURIPS2024_7de66547}.
-The role of model choice has not yet been studied in performative learning, although it has been examined in the related setting of collective action \citep{pmlr-v235-ben-dov24a}.
-Interestingly, \citet{pmlr-v130-bechavod21a} observed that performativity can, in some cases, even improve performance, and our work provides further evidence supporting this claim.
+\paragraph{Performative learning.} Performative learning was introduced by \citet{perdomo_performative}, who showed that retraining converges under assumptions including strong convexity.
+Subsequent works demonstrated that retraining can enable adaptation over time \citep{li2022, Drusvyatskiy2023, brown2022performative, wang2023constrainedoptimizationdecisiondependentdistributions} but can also fail dramatically \citep{miller_outside, izzo2021learn, NEURIPS2024_7de66547}.
+Several works evaluate performance on the initial distribution rather than the induced one \citep{demirel2024adjustingpretrainedbackbonesperformativity, Tsoy2025OnTI,pmlr-v202-taori23a}.
+Label shift is standard in domain adaptation \citep{label2, Cai2021label} and can encode performative effects, such as placebo effects or traffic prediction in \citep{nikolalabel, hardt2023performative}.
+The role of model choice has been studied in the related setting of collective action \citep{pmlr-v235-ben-dov24a}.
+Improved performance due to performativity was observed by \citet{pmlr-v130-bechavod21a}, and our work provides further evidence supporting this claim.
+Finally, performative learning effects tend to be harder to learn in high-dimensional settings, as noted by \citet{pmlr-v162-jagadeesan22a, bracale2025learningdistributionmapreverse}.
+Our work is the first to use tools from high-dimensional statistics to study performative learning, to our knowledge.